 Rocky Mountain News

-When all four sing together ("Strangers in the Night"), the Manhattan Transfer-like harmonies go down smoother than a martini.
+When all four sing together, the Manhattan Transfer-like harmonies go down smoother than a martini.

 … the revue looks and sounds gorgeous…A song begins and heads lean on shoulders in unison.
 Older listeners are transported to childhood.
 Their first date.
 Their first kiss.